rickyjcg22/sales_success_prediction/README.md

 Table 5 shows the summary of the model hyperparameters used during the model training

-Table 5: Logistic Regression Hyperparameters
+Table 5: Logistic Regression Hyperparameters for Random Searc CV
 | Hyperparameter | LR: precision | LR: avg. precision |
 | :-------------: | :--: | :--: |
 | random_state | 42 | 42 |